 If you have questions about your rights under Tennessee wrongful death laws, or if you’d simply like to talk with us about your concerns, call GriffithLaw in Franklin, TN today at 615-807-7900.
-Our experienced attorneys are local to Nashville, and we have a strong history of success for families and individuals across the state who have suffered from someone else’s wrongful actions.
+Our experienced wrongful death lawyers are local to Nashville, and we have a strong history of success for families and individuals across the state who have suffered from someone else’s wrongful actions.

 What Is a Wrongful Death Claim in Tennessee?

 A wrongful death is a death caused by someone else’s reckless, careless, negligent, or even intentional actions.
 A wrongful death claim may be brought against a person, a company, or governmental agency, depending on the circumstances of the fatal accident.
 Some examples of potential “wrongful death” circumstances might include: